vivaria/edisonrul.ing/docs/source/cards/f/fusion-gate.md

 ### Card Rulings

-●The Ignition Effect activates & resolves on the field.
+*   The Ignition Effect activates & resolves on the field.
-●Both Players can activate this effect on their turn.
+*   Both Players can activate this effect on their turn.
-●This effect can be activated more than once per turn.
+*   This effect can be activated more than once per turn.
-●There is no activation cost.
+*   There is no activation cost.
 Fusion Material monsters are banished when this effect resolves.
-●This effect can be negated by Royal Oppression, and this card will be destroyed.
+*   This effect can be negated by Royal Oppression, and this card will be destroyed.
-●Fusion Summoned monster can later be Special Summoned from the GY / banished.
+*   Fusion Summoned monster can later be Special Summoned from the GY / banished.